wednus/hana/eSPI/prog.arduino/README.md

     avrdude-hackiot -c linuxspi -p atmega328p -P /dev/spidev0.1 -U flash:w:demo/fade.hex:i

-### Fuse Setting
+Fuse Settings
+=
-[WARNNING] Changing fuse setting may brick your device unresponsive for ICSP commands.
+[WARNNING] Changing fuse setting may brick your device unresponsive for further ICSP commands.
+If that happend, you may find this thread informative: https://www.avrfreaks.net/forum/tutsoft-recovering-locked-out-avr

+Also, before fuse setting, double-verify your settings using AVR Studio or one of the online tools like this: http://www.engbedded.com/fusecalc/

     -U efuse:w:0x05:m
     -U hfuse:w:0xDA:m